Magni0/Finsure-Tech-Challenge/README.md

 ## FEATURE/endpoints Branch: Added download lenders in csv format

 Due to the commonality of this desired functionality, there was a lot of documentation and tutorials, this ended up being easier than I first thought.

+## FEATURE/endpoints Branch: Added upload lenders in csv format

+Now can bulk upload lenders to the database using a post request to `/lenders/upload` with a multipart form body with the name 'lenders' and a csv file.